 The lanterns of the dead remain symbolic; they bring the light in a passage place where the bodies are waiting for their judgment and remain sometimes in the wandering…

-The lanterns, with the light they can diffuse are rich of a theological and eschatological sense.
+They can diffuse are rich of a theological and eschatological sense.
 They represent a true spiritual protection even corporal for both the dead and the livings.
 Their implantation corresponds to an area where the cemetery owns a longue tradition of legal protection, updated with the peace of God movement.

 Since the 10th century, the burial places are controlled with jealousy by the ecclesiastic authority which claimed for itself the right to excommunicate or curse those who oppose it depriving them of the eternal light.
 It is the role of the impressive rituals of monastic curse with the church candles’ extinction or the privation of the ecclesiastic grave.
 Even before this period, the cemetery had a particular legal status, protected from the right of asylum since the late Antiquity period.
 This local immunity enabled anyone who wished to find shelter for him or for its goods.
 The right of asylum is vivified with the development of the peace of God movement from the end of the 10th century in the southern Gaul.
 The first council of Peace of God, in Charroux in 989 was followed by other councils in the ecclesiastic province of Bordeaux or Limoges.